molpro/utilities/README.md

  - the header ``molpro/mpi.h`` which provides functions that return the global and self communicators.
 These work when there is no MPI support compiled, and when running under [Global Arrays](https://hpc.pnl.gov/globalarrays/) or [PPIDD](https://gitlab.com/molpro/ppidd), where MPI_COMM_WORLD is not the appropriate global communicator.

+ - the header ``molpro/Options.h`` which provides a class that manages input options.
+In the Molpro context, these are input parameters; elsewhere, they can be injected from a Fortran namelist.

 Documentation is installed at [molpro.gitlab.io/utilities](https://molpro.gitlab.io/utilities)